-The Operation Panel is an interface device that the TOE users use for the TOE operation.
+The Operation Panel is attached to the TOE and is an interface device that the TOE users use for the TOE operation.
 It features the following devices: key switches, LED indicators, an LCD touch screen, and Operation Control Board.

 [Engine Unit]